ajhutchins/ajhutchins.github.io/README.md

   <ins>Projects</ins>
 </h1>
 <h2 align="center">
-Below is a list of my projects, which help exemplify my knoowledge of a variety of languages, frameworks, and databases.
+Below is a list of my projects, which help exemplify my knowledge of a variety of languages, frameworks, and databases.
 Explore and enjoy!
 </h2>
 <br />
 <h1 align="center">
-JEOPARDY
+<ins>JEOPARDY</ins>
 </h1>
 <h2 align="center">
 My very first project - made using jQuery, CSS3 & HTML5 - completed in 1-week's time for General Assembly.
 This is an interactive JEOPARDY application game that users can clone and play on their devices locally.
 The game utilizes a scoring system and timers so that the user has a limited amount of time to complete as many questions as they can.